 Hope for Justice is a global anti-trafficking non-profit working across five continents from more than 30 locations to bring an end to modern slavery by preventing exploitation, rescuing victims, restoring lives and reforming society.

 We are thrilled to welcome Lily Pad Haven to the Hope for Justice family.
-We look forward to working together to help more victims become survivors become overcomers.”
+We look forward to working together to help more victims become survivors become overcomers.

+We know the true number of cases across all states is far higher than official statistics can capture, which is why Hope for Justice is working to quickly expand our model.
 Covid-19 means that those who are already vulnerable are at even higher risk of being targeted by traffickers.
 Now is the time to take action to better protect them.